neocoretechs/Relatrix/README.md

  [ Universal Schema Poset Space ]
                                ▲
                                │ (Isomorphic Inverse Map)
-                      [ findset('?', '*', object) ]
+                      [ findSet('*', '*', object) ]
                                │
             ┌──────────────────┴──────────────────┐
             ▼                                     ▼
-   [ Domain Entity X ]                   [ Domain Entity Y ]
+   [ Relation Entity X ]                   [ Relation Entity Y ]
 ```

-By querying findset('?', '*', object), you pull the column of domains that map to it.
+By querying findSet('*', '*', object), you pull the column of Relations that map to it.
 Because that result is a poset, you can immediately compute the Least Upper Bound (LUB) of those domains.

 That LUB is the mathematically precise, narrowest possible "Schema Class" or "Type" that the object can safely occupy.